createEndpoint

 // Expected: "GET" | "POST" | "DELETE" | "PUT" | "PATCH" | "OPTIONS" | "HEAD" | "TRACE" | "CONNECT"

-route is a required value in the endpoint definition.
-It defines the path pattern used for route matching, and it must always start with a leading slash.
+The route is a required value in the endpoint definition.
+It defines the path pattern used for route matching and must always start with a leading slash.

 import type { RoutePattern } from "@aura-stack/router/types"